You are logged in as

 Most subjects in the Senior College, and many tertiary courses, have entry requirements.
 For this reason we advise students to plan ahead to ensure that possible avenues of study are not closed.
 Year 12 English is the only compulsory academic subject in the Senior College curriculum.

-When choosing subjects, students need to be mindful of their own abilities and be realistic in their choices.
+When choosing subjects, students need to be mindful of their own abilities and be realistic about their choices.

 If it suits a student’s particular needs, they are able to take subjects at more than one Level in the same year.
-This is called multi-level study and is a regular feature of senior secondary schooling.
+Multi-level study is a regular feature of senior secondary schooling.
 We also advise students to keep their course as broad as possible within the framework of subjects offered in the Senior College.

 What might you want to study and do in the future?